Ready to set out on the water, but not sure of the best boating locales?

 Murphys Point is located on Big Rideau Lake, part of the historic Rideau Waterway.
 The boat launch at the park provides access to Big Rideau Lake beside the entrance into Hogg Bay.

-Just want to explore?
+Ready to explore?
 Go through Narrows Locks into Upper Rideau Lake for a trip to Westport, or through Beveridges Locks for a long trip into Perth.

 The boat launch at Sibbald Point drops you right into Lake Simcoe.
 Because of its size, Lake Simcoe is an ideal place for sailing and motorboats.